 - Use leftovers - got any leftover Lechon or fried pork?
 Make it into sisig!
 It's as simple as that!

-Once the pork belly is cooked, cut it into bits of pieces and slather the seasonings and spices.
+Once the pork belly is cooked, cut it into bits and pieces and slather the seasonings and spices.
 See the recipe card for the complete procedure.

 Traditional sisig is made of pig head specifically snouts, pig ears, jowls, cheeks, and (believe it or not) pig brains.
 If you're not into those or if you're having a hard time sourcing such ingredients, then this recipe is just what you need!